space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 # Stepping Stone 3: Forms API, Validation, Middleware, Security
 Django describes itself as "batteries included" meaning that many additional features beyond the base web framework that would commonly be used in web applications come packaged with Django by default.
-This stepping stone focuses on many of those features that could be written by developers like you, but by using Django's implementations, makes development faster and often more secure.
+This stepping stone focuses on many of those features that could be written by developers like you, but by using Django's implementations you can speed up development and often achieve a higher level of security.

 ### FORMS/VALIDATION
 Though you have written a couple forms yourself, Django has an actual forms API for working more programatically with forms.